digitalcredentials/tls-did/README.md

 **Code**

-To update or add information to the DID Document the TLS-DID object has multiple methods.
+To update or add information to the DID document the TLS-DID object has multiple methods.

 You can add an expiry to your [TLSDID Contract](#TLSDID-Contract).
 After this date the contract is still readable, however the tls-did-resolver library will interpret this as an invalid contract and not resolve the DID.